bryan0x17/CPRG352-Lab4/README.md

 ## Structure and Architecture

 This lab uses a simple MVC architecture.
 There are two servlets, LoginServlet and HomeServlet.
 The LoginServlet serves the login page, accepts and validates usernames and passwords (using a service class), creates the session and stores the username in the session.
 It also processes the logout of the user, destroying the session.
-The HomeServlet serves the home page with a customized message for each user.
+The HomeServlet serves the home page with a customized message for each user based on the username in the session.

 ## How Do I Run It?